 Oral lesions and mouth sores can happen to anyone, making eating and communicating a painful experience.
 The two most common oral lesions are cold sores (alternatively called fever blisters) and canker sores.

-Dr. Mulandi of Eastern Slope Dental in North Conway, NH explains that the two conditions present with very similar clinical symptoms.
+Dr. Mulandi of Eastern Slope Dental in Conway, NH explains that the two conditions present with very similar clinical symptoms.
 An untrained eye might fail to note that they are two distinct medical conditions.

 Fever blisters form as lesions filled with fluid, usually around the mouth and on the lips.
 The course of the condition is approximately 7-10 days, and the blister typically ruptures and crusts over before it heals.